jh3nd3rs0n/jargyle/src/site/markdown/reference/value-syntaxes.md

 -   `BIND`: A request to the SOCKS server to bind to another address and port in order to receive an inbound connection

--   `UDP_ASSOCIATE`: A request to the SOCKS server to associate a UDP socket for sending and receiving datagrams
+-   `UDP_ASSOCIATE`: A request to the SOCKS server to establish an association within the UDP relay process to handle UDP datagrams

 -   `RESOLVE`: A request to the SOCKS server to resolve a host name